Updated: Jul 25, 2022

 Today, Seattle now ranks as the most attractive metro area in the US for STEM jobs in a tech industry report, thanks to Amazon and Microsoft, and more companies’ relocation from Silicon Valley.

-Amazon and Starbucks may have brought the IT crowd and coffee lovers to the city, but this is where a Seattle tech PR agency can lend a hand.
+Amazon and Starbucks may have brought the IT crowd and coffee lovers to the city, but this is where a Seattle public relations expert can lend a hand.
 When it comes to telling many innovative companies' stories, that seems to be lacking (and if you're the CEO of one of those startups or scale-ups -- hey, let's chat).

 Without further ado, here's a roundup of the interesting stories we're following for the Seattle tech hub.

-Adversity breeds creativity for the tech hub of the Pacific Northwest
+Adversity breeds creativity for the Seattle tech hub

-So what is Seattle doing right?
+So what is the Seattle tech hub doing right?
 In light of the pandemic, Seattle tech startups and companies have adapted products and services to better serve the ‘new normal’.
 New features and research collaborations are happening at an unprecedented speed.

 Though the tech giants remain, quick innovation seems to be a startup speciality for this Pacific Northwest tech hub, and funding for startups has allowed them to innovate on a larger scale.
-Home to Microsoft and Amazon, Seattle is benefiting from the talent and finance the city attracts.
+Home to Microsoft and Amazon, the Seattle tech hub is benefiting from the talent and finance the city attracts.

 Telehealth and biotech are in demand now more than ever, acting fast to address the healthcare pressures.
 Undergoing software development and research combined with investment from the neighbours, some of the biggest companies in the world, means we can expect to see a healthcare revolution in the Pacific Northwest.